M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 - Adjusted Create Compat Recipe for Rich Soil, and made nether Create Compat Recipe for Soul Soul
 ### Dreams and Desires
 - Adjusted Rubber Log and Wood sap recipes to make rubber more useful
+### New Age
+- Changed Recipes for New Age Magnets to be progression locked
+### Crafts and Additions
+- Changed Recipes to use New Age items for Alternator, Electic Motor, and Tesla Coil

 ## Config Updates
 - If any